pipfrosch/pipfrosch-jquery/README.md

 Plugin for modern jQuery in WordPress.

+__DO NOT USE MIGHT BE BORKED AT ANY GIVEN TIME__

+This github is for developing the plugin.
+When it is ready, right way to install will be through the WordPress plugin installer where only tested releases will exist.

 Originally my `piptheme` WordPress theme that is __not__ distributed through WordPress contained an updated jQuery.
 I decided that was the wrong way to go about it.